BabbleSim/ext_2G4_libPhyComv1/docs/README.md

 and the 2nd reception must be configured with prelocked_tx set to true.
 In this case, the receiver will continue automatically with the same transmitter it sync'ed to last time.
-It is the responsability of the device to properly set the modulation of the 2nd reception to match the transmitter 2nd transmission.
+It is the responsibility of the device to properly set the modulation of the 2nd reception to match the transmitter 2nd transmission.

 For coded phy, the 2nd/piggybacking Rx pream_and_addr_duration should be set to